opral/monorepo/rfcs/git-in-browser/RFC.md

 Inside front end code, you can do: `new Worker(new URL("../gitworker.js", import.meta.url))` where `gitworker.js` is the file with web worker code.

-The only way to communicate with the web worker is to pass messages from main thread to the web worker.
+The only way to communicate with the web worker is to pass messages between main thread and web worker.

 If you go with this approach, you would probably want to keep the web worker state as primary state at least for git related state.
 Front end code sends commands to web worker, clone and everything else happens in the web worker.